How To Connect Rain Barrels – DIY Guide for Homeowners

 Elbow Rain Barrel Diverter with Mesh Screen- Best Home Gear

-Elbow Diverters capture ALL of the water from the downspout, pouring rainwater directly into the Rain barrel.
-There is typically no way to regulate the water collection, and therefore the Elbow Diverter method requires an overflow hose or connections to multiple rainbarrels.
+There is typically no way to regulate the water collection, and therefore, the Elbow Diverter method requires an overflow hose or connections to multiple rain barrels.

-In addition – It is advised to purchase a Mesh Rainwater “Screen” to filter debris from the rainwater gutter system.
+In addition, it is advised to purchase a Mesh Rainwater “Screen” to filter debris from the rainwater gutter system.

 Check out this How to Install A Rain Barrel (Video): Using “Elbow” Diverter.